Skip to main content

 Grounds for failure

 A serious lack of effort may be grounds for failure in the course.
-If you find yourself in any of the situations below, you should meet with the instructor promptly to discuss your situation:
+If you find yourself in any of the situations below, you should meet with an instructor promptly to discuss your situation:

 Conversion to letter grades